What Is Proton Therapy?

 Who Is Eligible for Proton Therapy?

 Proton therapy is primarily recommended for patients with localized cancer.
-Unfortunately, mesothelioma is a rapidly spreading disease, and many patients are diagnosed in a late cancer stage.
+Unfortunately, mesothelioma is a rapidly spreading disease, and many patients are diagnosed with a late cancer stage.

 Proton therapy is not an option for many patients.